ReactorcoreGames/TwitterAutoPoster/readme.md

 **Getting API errors?**
 - Ensure your Twitter app has the correct permissions (Read and Write)
 - Check if you've hit any rate limits
+- Verify all 4 Twitter API credentials are correct and haven't expired
-- Verify your Bearer Token hasn't expired
+- Make sure your Access Token has write permissions

 **Need to pause posting?**
 - Go to Settings → Actions → General